vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 		(. val :erase :job)))
 ```

-When the library wishes to create a new child task, it will call our `(create)`
+When the library wishes to create a new child task, it'll call our `(create)`
 function.
 The `key` parameter will be the assigned task handle, not a mailbox
 ID, just a number we use to look up this tasks record.
 The `val` parameter is
 an `emap` object, one per child, where we store information to track this